-A Soothing Seed has spent months developing a formula and protocols specifically designed for the cannabis species, and will soon be ready to release the highest quality, and largest variety of cannabis strains to the patients of our Collective Garden.
+A Soothing Seed has spent months developing tissue culture propagation formula and protocols specifically designed for the cannabis species and will soon be ready to release the highest quality, and largest variety of cannabis strains to the patients of our Collective Garden.

 At this time, we are looking to expand our Tissue Culture Laboratory.
 If you would like to help us GROW our Cannabis Tissue Culture Lab, and help raise the bar in our industry, please contact us immediately for evaluation.